 In 2010, Burundi completed its second round of national elections following the 2000 Arusha Peace and Reconciliation Accords that provided a negotiated settlement to the nation’s long-standing civil war.
 Domestic and international observers judged the elections to be free and fair, but the challenge of democratic consolidation remains critical—as does the need to demonstrate peace dividends to a population that is poorer today than when the conflict began in 1993.

 Cambodia is transforming in remarkable ways.
 The country is at peace after decades of conflict, and a majority of Cambodians are optimistic about the future.
 However, important challenges remain.
 Parliamentary elections in 2008 were freer than any held in Cambodia.
 Yet political power remains unevenly spread, and opposition parties are disorganized, divided and subject to manipulation.

 Cameroon is rich in natural resources and is a transportation hub for goods going to Chad and Central African Republic.
 However, very high levels of corruption, poor infrastructure and inefficient government create a difficult business environment that limits economic growth.
-The republic is dominated by a strong central government and a longstanding president, and human rights problems persist despite some improvement.

 Central Africa Regional